Skip to content

 • When I do achieve, I will move the goalposts

-Most leaders look into coaching when they have some sense that what got them to this point is not what is going to help them go forward.
+Most leaders look into CEO coaching when they have some sense that what got them to this point is not what is going to help them go forward.
 Often this shows up as suffering, burnout, or ineffectiveness in the role.

 One way of understanding this state of being in the arc of leadership is that the patterns that were effective or tolerable in prior years are not anymore.